 Exfoliation also assists the lymphatic system in draining properly, which can help eliminate puffiness that makes you look tired, especially beneath your eyes.

 If you’re worried about the varying shades that show up on your face, exfoliating can help.

 Removing the top layer of dead skin cells helps reveal the new, undamaged skin beneath.
 Over time, your skin tone will look more even as areas of hyperpigmentation begin to fade.

 Which exfoliator is best for me?

 There are three types of exfoliating: physical, mechanical, and chemical.
 Don’t get scared by the “c” word, though.
-Chemical exfoliants can be completely safe—and vegan.
+Chemical exfoliants can be completely safe—and vegan and cruelty-free.

 Large granules can cause microtears in your skin that leave your face raw, irritated, and susceptible to breaking out.
-Not to mention there’s usually a million questionable ingredients in those store-brand scrubs that probably aren’t safe, and definitely aren’t cruelty-free.
+Not to mention there’s usually a million questionable ingredients in those store-brand scrubs that probably aren’t safe, and definitely aren’t cruelty-free or vegan.

-The best options use small (we’re talking powder-fine) granules to gently lift away dead skin, dirt, and oil.
-Here are two of our favorites:
+The options we like best use small (we’re talking powder-fine) granules to gently lift away dead skin, dirt, and oil.
+Here are two of our faves:

 - Derma-E Microdermabrasion Scrub.
 This scrub contains dead sea salt, which not only exfoliates but helps with detoxifying your skin.
 If salt granules have you questioning whether or not the scrub will be more abrasive, don’t worry.
 The crystals are very fine, and this scrub also boasts an infusion of citrus, grape seed, jojoba, and sweet almond oils to keep your skin hydrated and protected post-exfoliation.